Mickeydeveloper/water-billing/README.md

 # Render Deployment for Mickey Water Billing System

-This project is ready to deploy as a static site on Render or as a simple Node.js Express app for more advanced features (like Twilio SMS integration).
+This project is ready to deploy as a static site on Render or as a simple Node.js Express app for more advanced features.

 ## Option 1: Static Site (HTML/CSS/JS only)
 1. Place your `main.html`, `login.html`, and any assets (images, icons, etc.) in the root directory.